keinar/Pytest-RCA-Report/README.md

-# RCA Report Generator
+# Pytest-RCA-Report

-A modern, interactive reporting dashboard for Pytest-based QA automation projects.
+An interactive Root Cause Analysis (RCA) dashboard for any Pytest project.
-Generates a clear Root Cause Analysis (RCA) report, supporting rapid investigation, team triage, and continuous improvement.
+Quickly visualize, triage, and investigate test failures with actionable LLM-powered insights.

 ## Features